Step 0 - 4diac IDE Overview

 - Console output if the runtime is running locally.

 The perspective can be changed in the upper-right corner.
 The Debug perspective is reached via the button.
-The Debug perspective is divided into the following five areas:
+The Debug perspective is divided into the following four areas:

 - System selection, where Systems can be marked for monitoring by right-clicking and choosing